slademi2/livesport-wdio/README.md

 There are few steps that needs to be done before running these tests.
 It also depends on your setup.

-It is assumed that machine has already installed android emulator and appium server.
+It is assumed that machine has already installed `android emulator` and `appium server` also `Node.js` is present.

 ### Run the android emulator